ZMizgalski/zmizgalski.github.io/README.md

 - Responsive design

 ## Setup
+- Run `npm i`
-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Usage
 1. Create a folder named you like.
-2. Inside your folder, open console and paste: git clone https://github.com/ZMizgalski/zmizgalski.github.io.git
+2. Inside your folder, open console and paste: `git clone https://github.com/ZMizgalski/zmizgalski.github.io.git`
 3. Then you are ready to go just open it in any Editor.
 (I prefer VSCode) [Download here](https://code.visualstudio.com/)

 # Screenshots